ALL BLOG POSTS

 Ultrasound

 An ultrasound is a non-invasive imaging test that uses high-frequency sound waves to create pictures of your internal organs.
-There are two types of ultrasounds that may be used to help diagnose endometriosis: a transvaginal ultrasound and a transabdominal ultrasound.
+There are two types of ultrasounds that your healthcare provider may use to help diagnose endometriosis: a transvaginal ultrasound and a transabdominal ultrasound.
 During a transvaginal ultrasound, a small probe is inserted into your vagina to get a closer look at your reproductive organs.
-A transabdominal ultrasound involves moving a device over your abdomen to view your pelvic area.
-Ultrasounds can help identify cysts associated with endometriosis, but they may not be able to detect all cases of the condition, especially if the endometrial-like tissue is small or located in areas not easily visible on the images.
+Transvaginal ultrasounds can help identify signs of ovarian endometriosis like endometriomas, a type of ovarian cyst associated with deep-infiltrating endometriosis.

 Magnetic Resonance Imaging (MRI)